bsampaio/wallet/resources/docs/index.md

 # Introduction

-Lifepet micro-service to handle and process payments between customers and partners and handle cashbacks.
+Shots micro-service to handle and process payments between customers and partners and handle cashbacks.

 This documentation aims to provide all the information you need to work with our API.